wpcampus/wpcampus-pantheon/README.md

 This script will only update the plugin code on the Pantheon dev environment.

-After you've tested the dev environment to ensure the updates didn't create issues, you will then have to commit the code updates to the site's TEST and PROD environments.
+After you've tested the dev environment to ensure the updates did not create issues, you will then have to deploy the code to the site's TEST and PROD environments.

-#### Deploying code to TEST and PROD
+### Script: Deploying code to TEST and PROD

 You can only commit code to the dev environment.
 Once tested on dev, you then deploy the code to the TEST and PROD environments.